raulpenaguiao/project-euler/README.md

 ### Problem 186 - Connectedness of a network

 Features:
- - Eeach time a call is made we merge trees by point one root to the other root.
+ - Each time a call is made we merge trees by point one root to the other root.
  - This data structure allows for a seamless union of sets.
  - We just have to remember how many elements are below a root at every time.

 Time:
 838.96 seconts.
 For some reason the code starts to slow down once we pass 1M calls.

-I want to search the reason for this
+---
+### Problem 189 - Tri-colouring a Triangular Grid
+15th November 2023

+**python**

+Features:
+ - Dynamic prgramming
+ - Exponential growth optimization

+Notes:
+Dynamic programming allows us to compute the number of colourings of a triangle of size n by knowing colourings of size n-1
+#We have to know the number of colourings that have a specific colouring on the bottom row

+Time:
+19.98s
+N = 9 runs in 185s and gives 104224568112581443584

 ---
 ### Problem 192 - Best Approximations